striezl/VariScan/README.md

 ## Constraints

 System programs (trdir-rstat = S) are out of scope.

+S/4: Blacklisted programs (see Table ABLM_BLACKLIST or SAP Note 2249880) will not be checked, even if execution is temporarily allowed.

 ## Troubleshooting